kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > Just what we need, another Linux distribution.
 Spread the effort even more thinly.

 > Saw a link for this linux distribution, and I've gotta say, the sexy logo makes this probably not appropriate for adoption in a professional environment.
 Nerds: read the goddamn room

+> I spent some time on their website, and this really is a wonder distribution.

+> Literally the opposite of KISS.
+At lest don't use hypocritical excuses for your crusades.